sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/3_location.md

 Argentina's "black disappearance".

+There was a thriving Welsh colony in Patagonia from the late 1800s - mostly assimilated now.

 #### Successes
-There's a thriving Welsh colony in Patagonia from the late 1800s.
+Mennonite colonies in Paraguay, Peru etc..

 ### Deciding Factors
 (In decreasing order of priority)